ucla-oarc-web/WebBlocks/README.md

 #### Prerequisites

 WebBlocks is built via `rake`, a Ruby build utility similar to GNU `make`.
-As such, the following are required to build WebBlocks:
+As such, the following are required to use WebBlocks:

 * ruby
 * gem
+* rubygems
+* bundler
 * rake

 The Rakefile itself requires several additional tools: